Campbell County DUI Bail Information

 Timeline: How Long Until Release?

-- Best Times to Post Bail: Posting bail during normal business hours (Monday-Friday, 8 AM - 5 PM) may expedite the process, as more staff are available to handle the paperwork.
+- Best Times to Post Bail: Posting bail during regular business hours (Monday-Friday, 8:00 AM to 4:30 PM) may expedite the process, as court staff and other necessary personnel are readily available.
+The Campbell County Courthouse is open on Saturdays from 8:00 AM to 11:30 AM, which may also be a possibility for posting bail.

 What Happens After Posting Bail